Stewardship Entry 21 of 25

 Repair after crisis should include learning.
 What failed?
 What helped?
 Who was left out?
 What assumptions were false?
 What needs maintenance, savings, training, or better communication?
 Crisis can either become a teacher or be buried until the next crisis repeats the same lessons.

 Preparedness should not dominate life.
-A person can spend so much attention on possible disaster that he stops living faithfully in ordinary time.
+A person can spend so much attention on possible disaster that ordinary duties are neglected.
 Stewardship prepares in proportion to risk and role, then returns to work, love, formation, service, and rest.

 Crisis preparedness is love of reality before reality becomes urgent.
 It says that those who depend on us should not be abandoned to preventable disorder.